OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

-  (Please note, if the assignment is set to autograde and you assign a new value to the assignment, the assignment will be regraded according to the new value for those students who have already taken the assignment.
+  (Please note, if the assignment is set to autograde and you assign a new value to the assignment, the assignment will be regraded according to the new value for those learners who have already taken the assignment.
 Also, if you assign a different solution than previously selected, the assignment will regrade and reassess accordingly for those who have already submitted their assignment.)